CHALLENGE AMERICA: FAQs

 How long can my project last?
 May I apply for another project during this period?

 We generally allow a period of performance of up to two years.
 Challenge America grants generally are smaller in scope and shorter in duration than other projects.
-It is anticipated that most projects -- including planning and close-out time -- will be substantially shorter.
+It is anticipated that most projects -- including planning -- will be substantially shorter.

-If you get close to the end of your grant period and think you need more time, you may request an extension from our Office of Grants Management, but approval is not guaranteed.
+If you get close to the end of your grant period and think you need more time to complete approved project activities, you may request an extension from our Office of Grants Management, but approval is not guaranteed.

 As long as it meets all other eligibility requirements, an organization may apply for another project (with totally different project costs) the following year even if a NEA-supported project is still underway.
-Note that if you receive an extension on a previous year's project, it may affect your grant period for your new proposed project.
+Note that if you receive an extension on a previous year's project, it may affect your grant period, budget or timeline for your new proposed project.

 Can federally recognized tribes apply?